ordepdev/ordepdev.github.io/_drafts/what-you-should-know-about-database-storage-and-retrieval.md

 Storage engines that are based on this principle of merging and compacting sorted files are often called LSM storage engines.
-This concept was introduced in 2006 in The Log-Structured Merge-Tree paper; a disk-based data structure designed to provide low-cost indexing for file experiencing a high rate of record inserts over an extended period.
+This concept was introduced in 2006 in The Log-Structured Merge-Tree paper; a disk-based data structure designed to provide low-cost indexing experiencing a high rate of record inserts over an extended period.

 ![lsm-tree-paper](/assets/images/lsm-tree-paper.png)